ZeSly/blackbox-tools/Readme.md

 That'll decode the log to `LOG00001.01.csv` and print out some statistics about the log.
 If you're using Windows, you can drag and drop your log files onto `blackbox_decode` and they'll all be decoded.
 Please note that you shouldn't discard the original ".TXT" file, because it is required as input for other tools like the PNG image renderer.

 If your log file contains GPS data then a ".gpx" file will also be produced.
 This file can be opened in Google Earth or some other GPS mapping software for analysis.
 You can also produce a ".kml" file for Google Earth with additionnal infos inside.
-This feature is experimental.

 Use the `--help` option to show more details: